thieu1995/permetrics/docs/source/pages/regression/OI.rst

    \text{OI}(y, \hat{y}) = \frac{1}{2} \biggr[ 1 - \frac{RMSE}{y_{max} - y_{min}} + EC \biggr]

+The Overall Index (OI) :cite:`almodfer2022modeling` is a composite measure used to evaluate the accuracy of a forecasting model.
+It combines the Root Mean
+Squared Error (RMSE) with a measure of the relative error and a correction term.

 + Best possible value = 1, bigger value is better.
 Range = [-1, +1)